Modelling the Kohn-Sham potential for molecular dissociation with orbital-independent functionals: a proof of principle

-In summary, in this work we have proposed a completely orbital-independent strategy to model features of the exact Hartree-XC potential that are crucial to describe the breaking of a chemical bond, particularly its step structure, based on Eqs.~\eqref{eq:vkincond}, \eqref{eq:vnm1cond}, \eqref{eq:vcondcond} and \eqref{eq:ncondansatz}.
-We have tested it on a system that is paradigmatic of the challenge faced by current KS-DFT approximations in modelling molecular dissociation.
-The exact conditional potential, along with the SCE and EXX conditional potentials, has been used as a source of an effective co-motion, which is the key ingredient in our approximate conditional density [Eq.~\eqref{eq:ncondansatz}].
-We have obtained excellent accuracy using the exact potential as input (see Fig.~\ref{fig:vcond and vhxc fcond}) and important indications that our strategy is promising even with approximate starting ingredients, correctly reducing the perfect correlation in SCE and bringing in some correlation in EXX (Fig.~\ref{fig:vcond and vhxc fsce and fexx}).
-Several aspects need to be further investigated.
+In summary, in this work, we have presented a strategy to model non-local features of the exact Hartree-XC potential that brings together the exact electron factorization and the strictly-correlated-electron limit of DFT.
+The features targeted are crucial to describe the breaking of a chemical bond.
+We have provided a proof-of-principle demonstration that it is possible to capture such non-local features of the Hartree-XC potential, particularly its step structure, without resorting to any KS virtual orbitals, which seems to represent a shift compared to previous common understanding.
+We have tested our strategy on a system that is paradigmatic of the challenge faced by current KS-DFT approximations in modelling molecular dissociation.
+The key ingredients of the proposed procedure are the \textsl{conditional} potential and the \textsl{conditional} density.
+The exact \textsl{conditional} potential, along with the SCE and EXX \textsl{conditional} potentials, has been used as a source of an effective co-motion to approximate the \textsl{conditional} density.
+We have obtained excellent accuracy using the exact potential as input and important indications that our strategy is promising even with approximate starting ingredients, correctly reducing the perfect correlation in SCE and bringing in some correlation in EXX (Fig.~\ref{fig:vcond and vhxc fsce and fexx}).
+Several aspects need to be further investigated and refined, building upon the fundamental concepts proposed in this work.
 For instance, the discontinuity obtained in the effective co-motions may be an artifact of the one-dimensional framework.
 Therefore, testing our strategy on simple spherical systems seems a natural next step.
 In general, models of more widely applicable co-motions need to be developed for our strategy to become suitable for systems of chemical interests.
 The concept of intracule density or the Overhauser model,~\cite{Ove-CJP-95} where the probability of having an electron pair separated by a distance $r_{12}$ is the main variable, may be exploited to derive effective co-motions in the future.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 101104947